BNasmith/PTForsyth/PTFWorkofChrist.md

 that, on this mighty act of God's reconcilia- tion.
 For this great act the interpretation was given to Paul by the Holy Spirit.
-In this con- nection read that great word in 1 Corinthians ii. ;
+In this con- nection read that great word in 1 Corinthians ii.;